kingandpartners/seko-ruby-api/README.md

 8. These can be sent to DCCL01 (UK Warehouse) or DCSOM01 (US Warehouse)
 9. I will then pick, pack and dispatch the orders in SS
 10. Sellect or K&P can then retrieve sales order status, dispatch status and dispatch (tracking) details

-## Questions / Issues

-- I successfully submitted receipts; however, when retreiving stock the items appear but with different quantities than I submitted with the receipts.
-- What country codes do you expect?
-Is there a particular format you follow?

 ## Installation